Izza11/GLSL-Editor-Processing/README.md

     #### Using command line:

+    1. Follow point (2) under 'Using Eclipse'

-    Open a terminal/console/command prompt, change to the resources directory inside processing-tool-editor folder, and type and run the     command 'ant'.
+    2. Open a terminal/console/command prompt, change to the resources directory inside processing-tool-editor folder, and type and run        the command

+            'ant'

     This will build and install the tool and you should see "Shader Editor" in the Tools dropdown inside the PDE.

 3. Launching Processing from command line